kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

 * {% highlight java %}setPosition(int horizontalPositionPercentage, int verticalPositionPercentage, Layout.Alignment horizontalAlignment){% endhighlight %}

-	Set the subtitle position any where on the video frame.
-This method allows to move in X-Y coordinates.
+	Set the subtitle position anywhere on the video frame.
+This method allows moving in X-Y coordinates.

 * {% highlight java %}setToDefaultPosition(boolean overrideInlineCueConfig){% endhighlight %}

 	If `overrideInlineCueConfig` is `false` that means; app does not want to override the inline Cue configuration.
 App wants to go with Cue configuration.

-	Note! if `setOverrideInlineCueConfig(boolean)` is called with `false` value means after that in next call, app needs to `setOverrideInlineCueConfig(boolean)` with the required value.
+	Note!
+If `setOverrideInlineCueConfig(boolean)` is called with `false` value means after that in next call, app needs to `setOverrideInlineCueConfig(boolean)` with the required value.

 	Otherwise